 Construction started in early 2008 and finished in 2010.
 The thermal power plant has a capacity of 30MW, composed by ten GE Jenbacher JGS 620 gas powered motor generators.

 The Genelba Thermal Power Plant is located in Marcos Paz, province of Buenos Aires, and has a total installed capacity of 1,243 MW.
-It has a combined cycle (composed by two gas fueled turbines and one steam turbine) and two gas fueled turbines.
+It has two combined cycles (composed by 4 gas turbines and 2 steam turbine).
 According to CAMMESA, Genelba´s plant was recognized as the most reliable combined cycle power plant in Argentina in 2008, 2009, 2010 and received the National Quality Award in 2013.

 The plant consumes natural gas as fuel, produced in our own gas fields, and transported by TGS through a duct of 8km long and a 24” diameter, with a pressure of 60 bar.